tsunghotang/coding-challenge-notes/Other/Looping a Triangle.md

 ---

+Takeaway

+* Initalization var does not have to be a counter.As long as looping con

 ## Pseudocode

-Write a loop that calls `console.log` seven times and increments the number of `#` printed
+Write a loop that calls `console.log` seven times and increments the number of `'#'` printed

-* Initialize a for loop
+* Initialize a `for` loop
   * Set the initalization variable to a string with the value `#`
   * Use the `.length` property on the variable to track the length of the string
     * Break the loop if the length is over 7